bourdakos1/visual-recognition-with-coreml/README.md

     ```bash
     carthage bootstrap --platform iOS
     ```

-## Configuring the app

-1. In Xcode, open the [CameraViewController.swift][camera_view_controller] file.
-1. Paste the values that you saved earlier into properties near the top of the file and save it:
-    - Visual Recognition API key > **apiKey**.
-    - Visual Recognition Classifier ID > **classifierID**.

 ## Running the app
 The app uses the Visual Recognition service and Core ML model on your device to classify the image.
 Then the app sends the classification to Watson Discovery service and displays more information about the cable.

 When you run the app, the SDK makes sure that the version of the Visual Recognition model on your device is in sync with the latest version on IBM Cloud.
 If the local version is older, the SDK downloads the model to your device.
 With a local model, you can classify images offline.
 You need to be connected to the internet to communicate with the Discovery service.

-1. In Xcode, select the `Core ML Vision Discovery` scheme.
+1. In Xcode, select the `Core ML Vision` scheme.
 1. Run the app in the simulator or on a device.
 1. Classify an image by clicking the camera icon and selecting a photo from your photo library or by taking a picture of a USB or HDMI connector.
 To add your own images in the simulator, drag the image from Finder to the simulator window.
 1. Pull new versions of the visual recognition model with the refresh button in the upper right.